 Zulus, Whites Proclaim Harmony in Small Part of South Africa

-At the rugby field, Zulu maidens danced in beaded skirts, and club-swinging tribal warriors capered barefoot in skins, feathers and Christmas tinsel.
-Fifteen oxen and 10 buck were slaughtered for a giant barbecue.
+Bare-breasted Zulu maidens danced in beaded skirts.
+Club-swinging tribal warriors capered barefoot in skins, feathers and Christmas tinsel.
+Fifteen oxen and 10 buck were slaughtered for a giant celebration barbecue.

 ″Tjaart van Rensburg is my brother,″ said David Masuku, speaking for 40,000 blacks who live on the farms. ″We are black and white Zulus together, because God has blessed us.″